 TESLA DEADLINE ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Tesla, Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Tesla, Inc. (“Tesla” or the “Company”) (NASDAQ: TSLA) in the United States District Court for the Northern District of California on behalf of all persons and entities who purchased or otherwise acquired Tesla securities between February 19, 2019 and February 17, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Tesla, Inc. ("Tesla" or the "Company") TSLA in the United States District Court for the Northern District of California on behalf of all persons and entities who purchased or otherwise acquired Tesla securities between February 19, 2019 and February 17, 2023, both dates inclusive (the "Class Period").
 Investors have until April 28, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.